yurymuski/hpa-demo/README.md

 # k8s-hpa-demo

-### How to scale k8s deployments depending on custom prometheu smetric using HPA
+### How to scale k8s deployments depending on custom prometheus metric using HPA

 ---
 ## setup kube-prometheus-stack